Eluxadoline oral tablets

 What should I watch for while using this medicine?

 This medicine may cause constipation.
-If you do not have a bowel movement, call your doctor or healthcare professional.
+If you do not have a bowel movement for 3 days, call your health care professional.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.